openshift-pipelines/pipelines-as-code/docs/content/docs/install/settings.md

 * `application-name`

   The name of the application for example when showing the results of the pipelinerun.
-If youre using the GitHub App you will need to customize the label on the github app setting as well. .
+If you're using the GitHub App you will need to customize the label on the github app setting as well. .
 Default to `Pipelines-as-Code CI`